sheila-anne/sheila-anne/src/pages/the-mat/index.md

 path: /the-mat
 templateKey: "the-mat"
 title: The Mat
+bannerImage: /img/sheila-anne-the-mat-yoga.jpg
+bannerImageHeadline: "The Mat | Yoga"
 ---

 ### Yoga & Inspirational Movement

 Sheila Anne curates flows to empower others on their individual path and to create a platform for an hour of unapologetic self care and exploration.
 Sheila aims to help students develop a powerful toolkit they can take with them off the mat.

+### The Mat ❤ The Grove

+While growing through coaching in [The Grove](/the-grove/), you can expect that Sheila will draw in themes related to **The Mat**.
+This means that you’ll experience a full-human approach -- linking mind, body, and universe, by experimenting with mindfulness, meditation, and intentional movement.
+All this so you can tune in to your inner compass, then transform into the most empowered expression of you.

 ### Sheila's Yoga Journey